 Gijon Asturias, Spain Travel Guide

-Hubs: El Humedal (Plaza del Humedal) and Plaza del Parchís are central points for many bus lines, serving as convenient transfer locations.
+Hubs: El Humedal (Plaza del Humedal) and Plaza del Parchís are central points for many bus routes, serving as convenient transfer locations.
 The central bus terminal (Estación de Autobuses) and train station (Sanz Crespo) also serve as major transit points, connecting urban buses with long-distance services.

 Detailed route maps are at major bus stops, the EMTUSA office, and on the EMTUSA website.
 Google Maps integrates EMTUSA routes, providing real-time bus locations.